What You Need to Know

 Who Needs Disability Insurance?

-Just about anyone who has a job.
-While it is true people in professions like farming, law enforcement and construction face greater risks, the odds of suffering a longterm disability are high for all workers because illness – not accidents – account for 90 percent of disabilities that keep people out of work.
-A lengthy disability could literally cost millions.
+Just about anyone who has a job should have disability insurance.
+While people in professions like farming, law enforcement, and construction face more significant risks, the odds of suffering a long-term disability are high for all workers because illness – not accidents – accounts for 90 percent of disabilities that keep people out of work.
+A lengthy disability could cost millions.
 A 45-year-old worker who makes $50,000 a year and suffers a permanent disability could lose $1 million in future earnings.

 Sources of Disability Income Protection

-If you are employed and suffer a disabling injury or illness related to your work, you may be able to count on workers compensation to fill in about two-thirds of your pre-disability income.
+Suppose you are employed and suffer a disabling injury or illness related to your work.
+In that case, you may be able to count on workers’ compensation to fill in about two-thirds of your pre-disability income.
 All states require employers to provide Workers’ Compensation coverage.
-Approximately only 5% of disabilities happen at work and 95% are disabilities that occur outside of work and do not qualify for Workers’ Compensation coverage.
+Approximately only 5% of disabilities happen at work.
+95% are disabilities that occur outside of work do not qualify for Workers’ Compensation coverage.

 State Disability Insurance Programs

-The main source of disability income protection in the United States is coverage provided or sponsored by employers.
-Many large employers provide group Short-term disability (coverage for about 3 months) and Long-term Disability (50 -70% coverage for longer periods).
+The primary source of disability income protection in the United States is coverage provided or sponsored by employers.
+Many large employers offer Short-term group disability (coverage for about three months) and Long-term Disability (50 -70% coverage for more extended periods).
 A benefit of purchasing disability coverage at the workplace is it is generally easier to qualify for than coverage purchased on your own.

 Individual Disability Insurance